 - Remember to read all your labels.
 You may be surprised at the ingredients you find.
 Sour cream, for example, sometimes contains pectin, which is often derived from citrus peel.
 Chicken and other meats may be injected with unidentified “spices” or “flavorings.”

-- Broths and bullions may contain msg, which is derived from soy, and many contain unidentified “spices” or “flavorings.”
-The easiest way to make sure your broth is safe is to make it yourself.
+- Many broths contain unidentified “spices” or “flavorings.”
+The best way to make sure your broth is safe is to make it yourself.

 - Gluten-free oat flour may still not be acceptable for people with celiac disease as oat contains a similar protein, avenin.
 If you are cooking for someone who cannot eat even gluten-free oats, corn starch or tapioca starch may be used to thicken the sauce instead.